Deck Building Compendium

-Magic: The Gathering is a trading card game from 1993 in which you build a deck to play against other players.
+Magic: The Gathering (henceforth "Magic") is a trading card game developed by Wizards of the Coast since 1993.
 This article will not serve as an introduction to Magic, but rather to deck building for Magic.
 If you are not already familiar with the game, this article will not be helpful for you.

 Planning